-Holycross Abbey is a restored Cistercian abbey built on the River Suir in Co Tipperary.
-Founded in 1168 by the King of Munster, it became a place of great medieval pilgrimage; Catholic Mass and other religious events continue to be celebrated there.
+Explore magnificent Holycross Abbey, a restored Cistercian abbey on the scenic River Suir in County Tipperary.
+Founded in 1168 by the King of Munster, it became a place of medieval pilgrimage.

-Holycross Abbey near Thurles, Co Tipperary, is one of Ireland’s National Monuments and has a rich and colourful past.
+Discover the rich, colourful past of Holycross Abbey, one of Ireland’s National Monuments.
 It takes its name from a relic of the True Cross or Holy Rood, a fragment of which was brought to Ireland by Queen Isabella of Angoulême around 1233.

 Take a guided tour and hear the story of this incredible place from local guides, admire Cistercian art including the Sedilia and the Waking Bier and look out for Michael, said to be the oldest church bell in Ireland.
 Wander around the Padre Pio meditation garden, view the True Cross, share a secret at the whispering arch and see the only intact medieval chapter house doorway in Ireland.